emerald-dao/2-fungible-token/README.md

 🔏 You can also check out your smart contract `ExampleToken.cdc` in `flow/cadence/ExampleToken.cdc`.

-💼 Take a quick look at how your contract get deployed in `flow.json`.
+💼 Take a quick look at how your contract gets deployed in `flow.json`.

 📝 If you want to make frontend edits, open `index.js` in `pages/index.js`.